Bayle Shanks's website

 - learn various things (various out-of-date lists in the projects folder), create detailed notes, and, possibly someday, textbooks on various topics

-- Jasper (may never be finished) (and along with it, learning about programming languages in general)
+- Oot (may never be finished) (and along with it, learning about programming languages in general)

 - i have a vague idea for a mathematical type theory based on a notion i have of a hierarchy of meta-referential systems.
 The project is to formalize my type theory.